Editorial advisory

 Water Verdict

-Crawford County receives a fair water quality assessment with a grade of B and a score of 62.8 out of 100.
+Crawford County, Illinois receives a fair water quality assessment with a grade of B and a score of 62.8 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 453 water bodies in the county's watershed, with 45.0% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 43.6% — worth watching in drier seasons.

 Violation Context

-Crawford County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Crawford County, Illinois show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.8 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 3,270 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance